 CGS/ProQuest Distinguished Dissertation Award

 Sponsored jointly by CGS and ProQuest Dissertations Publishing, the Distinguished Dissertation Award is made annually to individuals who, in the opinion of the award committee, have completed dissertations representing original work that makes an unusually significant contribution to the discipline.
-Award recipients receive an honorarium of $2,000 and a certificate of recognition, presented at the annual meeting of the Council of Graduate Schools, December 2021, in New Orleans, Louisiana.
+Award recipients receive an honorarium of $2,000 and a certificate of recognition, presented at the annual meeting of the Council of Graduate Schools, December 6-9, 2023, in Washington, DC.
 Reasonable travel expenses of the recipients will be paid by the CGS.

 The effective date of degree awarded must fall in the period of July 1, 2022 through June 30, 2024.

 K-State will select one nominee for each of the two award categories described below.
 Graduate program directors should determine the category in which their nominee's work fits best.
 Nominations from fields of study not listed below are welcome for submission so long as the nature of the dissertation work fits within one of the two competition categories.
-Awards will be presented in Engineering, Math, and Physical Sciences and in Social Sciences in 2022.
+Awards will be presented in Engineering/Math/Physical Sciences and Social Sciences in 2024.

 1) Social Sciences

-Questions about the nomination process for this award may be directed to Megan Miller, firstname.lastname@example.org, 532-6191.
+Questions about the nomination process for this award may be directed to Miranda Schremmer, email@example.com, 532-6191.